IU-Capstone-Project-2025/total_control/Report_week_4.md

 ## Testing and QA

 We have started implementing tests for both the control system and the ML component.
 The strategy is to:
 - Use unit tests for physics-based system classes (e.g. CartPole, EnvInterface)
 - Test the RL agent’s interfaces (fit(), predict(), evaluate())
-- Prepare for integration tests on simulated and physical setups (e.g., verifying response of hardware to predicted action)
+- Integration test o physycal setup: cart poke ask person to do smth (e.g. move carriage by hand) and waiting for response of sensors.

 All tests are written using pytest, and can be run via:
 ```